d3kryption/narrative-trytofindsound/npcname_text-style/README.md

 # Intro
-This section is for users whos style fits the below:
+This section is for users whose style fits the below:

 ```
 /Game/Sounds/aivoice/text